-I really do love a Fall-centric DIY, especially ones that are easy to assemble.
+I really do love a fall-centric DIY…especially ones that are easy to assemble.
 Extra points if you can assemble them with kids!
 I tried this DIY Autumn Pie Garland and loved it so much I had to share.
 The materials are really straightforward and inexpensive, also.
 I made this expecting to have it up for a few days to test it out, and it has been front and center, hanging from our mantle for over a month.
 I’m just really digging it this year!
 LOL.
 Maybe it’s because I’m preggo and want all the pie…in any case, whip one up if you’re feeling like a fun and festive Fall craft!
 For this garland, I decided on Pumpkin Pie, Berry Pie (with a lattice crust), and an espresso icebox pie.
 But if you have personal faves, I say go crazy with those!
 It’s mostly about representing your own unique tastes!
 I made three of each “slice”, and then strung them on waxed string with pom-poms in between.

 Cut 3/4 inch strips for the pie crust at the top of the pie, and fold them back and forth in an accordion shape to create a crimped look.
 Working with each flavor at a time, create your pie slices!
-I chose to do a lattice type “crust” on the Berry Pie.
+I chose to do a lattice-type “crust” on the Berry Pie.
 For the Espresso Ice Box Pie, I used the glue gun to attach espresso beans on to the chocolate brown paper, and for the Pumpkin Pie, I added a few pom poms to the top of the slices as whipped cream!